Heading to Tioman Island? Trying to work out which beach to call home? Wondering if it’s Juara Beach, Tioman Island?

 The Juara Tioman Resort is a budget resort located on the northern end of Juara Beach.
 There are a variety of room types to choose from including standard rooms, bungalows and family rooms with sea views.

-Those looking to relax at this resort can expect air conditioning in every room, Wi-Fi, tea/coffee making facilities and a flat-screened TV.
-There is also a restaurant and shop on site.
-There is a no smoking and a no pets policy at the resort.
+Those looking to relax at this resort can expect air conditioning in every room, Wi-Fi, tea/coffee making facilities and a flat-screen TV.
+There is also a restaurant and shop on-site.
+There is a no smoking policy at the resort.
 The rooms could do with renovating.

 A downside is that Wi-Fi is only available in the resort’s reception area, not in rooms.
 However overall, the resort receives great reviews for their service, cleanliness, facilities, room comfort, views and overall value.